msg555/restfileserver/README.md

 ## Running

-The webserver can be run directly using the below commands
+The webserver can be run directly using the below commands.
+By default it will bind to all interfaces on port 8000 (use --help to see full set of options).

 ```
 pip install -r requirements.txt